 - Mix in the olive oil and salt.
 Then stir in the remaining flour.
 Once it becomes to hard to stir, start to knead with your hands.
 You may also use an electric mixer with a dough hook.
 Knead for 3-5 minutes.
 Form the dough into a ball and lightly cover with oil.
 Place in a bowl and cover with a clean kitchen towel or plastic wrap.
 Allow to rise for 1 hour in a warm place, or until doubled in size.

 - Roll out one piece of dough at a time on a lightly floured surface.
-Roll into an circle about 1/8" thick.
+Roll or press into an circle about 1/8" thick.

 Cooking in oven: